Dental Savings Plans

 We want your tooth pain or mouth pain to stop.

 First and foremost, if you are in pain, we want to help you get some relief.
 Then we can address any underlying causes to solve the problem using dental best practices.
 If you believe you’re experiencing a dental emergency, give one of our three convenient locations a call as soon as possible.
-We’ll get you an appointment in the near future, so you can go back to your life and leave tooth pain behind.
+We’ll get you an appointment soon, so you can go back to your life and leave tooth pain behind.

 Are Dental Implants Safe?

 Dental implants have become many dentists’ go-to procedure for replacing missing teeth.
-Dental implant surgery replaces tooth roots with metal, screw-like posts and replaces damaged or missing teeth with artificial teeth that look and function much like real ones.
-This surgery is a great alternative to dentures and can offer an option when a lack of natural teeth roots don’t allow building denture or bridgework tooth replacements.
+Dental implant surgery replaces tooth roots with metal, screwlike posts and replaces damaged or missing teeth with artificial teeth that look and function much like real ones.
+Moorehead Dentistry offers implants as a great alternative to dentures when a lack of natural teeth roots doesn’t allow building dentures or bridgework tooth replacements.

-Like any type of surgery, there are a few risks to getting dental implants.
-However, the problems that come with dental implant surgery are rare and typically minor and very treatable.
+Like any type of surgery, there are a few risks to getting dental implant surgery.
+However, the problems that come with dental implant surgery are rare, typically minor, and very treatable.
 Risks include:

 • Sinus problems, when dental implants placed in the upper jaw protrude into one of your sinus cavities